Last Updated on January 21, 2021

 Sightseeing in Casablanca is limited, especially in comparison to Morocco’s other cities.
 There is a Rick’s Cafe modeled after the movie bar if you’re a film buff.
 Before setting off by train to Rabat, some of my group and I made a quick trip to the Hassan II Mosque, the largest in Morocco, for a guided tour.

 Rabat & Meknes

-Rabat is the capital of Morocco and has a beautiful train station and a wide main avenue.
+Rabat is the capital of Morocco, and has a more cultured feeling than Casablanca.
+It overlooks the Atlantic coast, with a wide main avenue, winding smaller streets, and a beautiful train station and a wide main avenue.
 You can walk around to see the royal mausoleum and nearby gardens, then follow the walls of the old citadel to the ocean.
 There are shops and cafes along the way.

 Volubilis is the site of Roman ruins set against the Moroccan countryside, and the best-preserved archaeological site in the country.
 Declared a UNESCO World Heritage Site in 1997, it is known for its many beautiful mosaics.
 Take a guided tour and spend a few hours roaming the ruins of different palaces, houses, public buildings, bathhouses, and more.

 Be sure to take sunscreen, a hat and water.
-There is little shade, but the views of the ruins and surrounding area are beautiful!
+There is little shade, but the views of the ruins and surrounding region are beautiful!